nschorgh/CaveXML/cavexml.md

 |\<curation\> | string | - | updated length based on Smith et al. (2020) |

 Table 1: Data types for each CaveXML element.
-Default attributes are minOccurs=0 and maxOccurs=unbounded.
+Default attributes are *minOccurs=0* and *maxOccurs=unbounded*.
 The third column shows restrictions on the element or on its value.
-The last column shows examples of valid entries.
+The last column contains examples of valid entries.

 Further Discussion